galaxyproject/galaxy-cloudman-playbook/README.md

 new volume to it.
 Create a (`XFS`) file system on that volume and mount it (under `/mnt/galaxy`).
 Note that this can also be done from the CloudMan's Admin page by adding a new-volume-based file system.
-Set the lauched instance IP in `inventory/cloud-builder` for `cloudman-instance` and run the role with
+Set the lauched instance IP in `inventory/cloud-builder` under `galaxyFS-builder` host group and run the role with

     ansible-playbook -i inventory/cloud-builder cloud.yml --tags "galaxyFS" --extra-vars psql_galaxyftp_password=<choose a password>